All businesses benefit from trademark registration. However, does it follow that all businesses should trademark their names?

 Eventually, successful businesses will do well to register their trade names as trademarks, even if they are not the main identifying features of the business.
 If you still find yourself wondering “Do I need to trademark my business name?” you may want to consider the many benefits of spending the few hundred dollars to register the marks:

 - The sooner businesses register, the better protected they are against trademark trolls

 - Registering creates a federal record of trademark rights, leaving few excuses for infringers

 - Businesses can more easily pursue legal action against infringers

 - Companies can use the ® registered trademark symbol to publicly declare their rights

 Companies should view trademarks in terms of priorities.
 The most recognizable marks should be protected first.
 That will protect the company against those wishing to piggyback on its success.
 The more visible the company name, the greater the need for a trademark.
 It is also highly advisable that you contact a trademark lawyer, especially if you are a small business owner.

 Ready to Register?

-If you’re ready to protect your marks, we’d love to help.
+If you’re ready to protect your marks, or want to learn more about trademarking for your new business, we’d love to help.